TextField

 We can capture the following events

-• onEditFinished - when the user pressed return or the tab key or left the control
+• onEditFinished - when a user clicks the return or tab key, or when they leave the textbox control

-• onTextChanged - when the value of the text field changed
+• onTextChanged - when the value of the textfield changes

 import ScadeKit